dswelbor/student-hub/README.md

 # Installation
 // TODO: write a build script for use in ubuntu?

+## Install PostgreSQL
+//TODO: Include instructions for basic PostgreSQL and provide resources for configuration <br>
+Alternatively, you can use a remote RDMS (ideally PostgreSQL) if one is available to you.
+Simply update settings.json as appropriate for database access

 ## Install python (if necessary)
 First, install python
 `sudo apt-get python3` // TODO: update this command